-- 5.41.
+- 5.43.
 Aside from sites that were put forward as potential mixed-use developments, no sites were submitted to the Council as part of the Call for Sites exercise were for future retail uses.
-The Surrey Heath Retail Site Survey Background Paper (most recently updated in 2017) monitors the retail units in the Borough's District Centres, Local Centres and Neighbourhood Parades. - 5.42.
+The Surrey Heath Retail Site Survey Background Paper monitors the retail units in the Borough's District Centres, Local Centres and Neighbourhood Parades. - 5.44.
 However, it should be noted that the Land East of Park Street (Site ID: 921) site has been identified as a realistic candidate for mixed-use development within the town centre.
 The Council is the landowner of the site and has identified the site for refurbishment to provide office floorspace E(g), alongside other mixed town centre uses including retail and leisure.
+Whilst no capacity for housing development has been indicated in the SLAA assessment for the site, an element of residential development could be incorporated.